bartak-v/gja/README.md

 - DO NOT ACCEPT THE TERMS OF SERVICE AND DO NOT DOWNLOAD `GlassFish 6.2.5`, just click `Next`.
 - `Netbeans` will pretend, that your installation is version `6.2.5` but it will correctly work and run the version `7.0.0`.
 - In the next step set you can leave the `Defaults` and click `Finish` etc.
-- In the Server tab you should have set `Java Platform` to `JDK 17`.
+- In the Server tab you should have set `Java Platform` to `JDK 17` for the server.
 - You should now have correctly set-up `Netbeans` to use `GlassFish 7.0.0`

 #### Building and deploying the example projects in Netbeans 16